The Ballad of Nora Lee

-The Ballad Of Nora Lee is third studio album from the Norwegian band Helldorado.
+The Ballad Of Nora Lee is the third studio album from the Norwegian band Helldorado.

 The album reflects a band that is fascinated and inspired by Americana music and subculture, combining elements from different genres.

 The Turkish national football team chose Helldorado's "A Drinking Song" as their anthem for the Euro 2008 Championship.
 "A Drinking Song" was A-listed on Turkish TV channel "Dream-TV".
 It was achieved considerable exposure on the channel and was rated video of the week.

 Track listing

 All songs by Dag S. Vagle, except "Helltown" and "A Drinking Song" (music by Vagle, lyrics by Vagle & Hans A. Wassvik); "Guitar Noir" (music by Vagle, lyrics by Wassvik); and "Waiting Around To Die" (music & lyrics by Townes Van Zandt).